 Your attorney should be experienced in litigating disability income insurance claims and, if your insurance is through your employer, that attorney should understand how ERISA impacts the case.
 Ask the right questions.
 Attorneys cannot simply “dabble” in ERISA!

 If you have been denied short-term disability benefits, we will review that denial letter at no charge and suggest an appropriate course of action.
-After that first step, you may want to hire us to create the appeal for you depending on your particular circumstances.
+After that first step, you may want to hire us to create an appeal for you depending on your particular circumstances.

 We want you to know your rights and understand the insurance company tactics.